Joy Castro: Critical reception for recent works

-Of Flight Risk, Melissa Scholes Young said, in Fiction Writers Review: "Even when relying on our own roots, we are excavating the generations who walked this road before we set a foot upon it.
+Of Flight Risk, Melissa Scholes Young said in Fiction Writers Review: "Even when relying on our own roots, we are excavating the generations who walked this road before we set a foot upon it.
 Reclaiming those roots as part of our own identity rather than covering them for the smoother path is also an act of revolution, especially when that existence was impoverished.
 When the narrator in Flight Risk comments that hunger is a secret to keep and claims the shame of wanting food in an abundant world, there is a revelation that readers must wrestle with their own indictment in.
 If poverty is a feminist issue, we must not look away but rather consider how discriminations and prejudice of gender persist.
 Flight Risk rises to this challenge and reveals hope for a world where women might be valued and self-determining.
 There is beauty and peace in Isabel Morales’ vision of justice for herself and the land she loves."

-Introducing Castro's recent short fiction, "Ein Haus am Meer," in The Brooklyn Rail, Will Chancellor said, "the story's pacing, mood, and questioning achieve the aim of great ekphrasis: to capture transitory, elusive beauty and communicate its vital energy."
+Introducing Castro's short fiction, "Ein Haus am Meer," in The Brooklyn Rail, Will Chancellor said, "the story's pacing, mood, and questioning achieve the aim of great ekphrasis: to capture transitory, elusive beauty and communicate its vital energy."

-Castro's essays in particular are often adopted for course curriculums, and Megan Culhane Galbraith said, "I just used this piece by Joy Castro in my workshop last night.
-We discussed resilience and resistance and writing about risky subjects."